 Meryla State Forest

-South east of Moss Vale this area is just 1 ½ hours from Sydney and is popular for trail and mountain bike riding and horse riding.
+South east of Moss Vale this area is just 1 ½ hours from Sydney and is popular for trail, mountain bike and horse riding.

 Located 30 kilometres south east of Moss Vale is this large cleared area in native forest with glimpses of the Bundanoon Gorge.
 This area is suitable for large groups.

 A small scenic site next to Meryla Pass Road leading to the Morton National Park.

 - Important information when visiting state forests

 - Call '000' in a bushfire emergency (www.rfs.nsw.gov.au)